Ketamine Treatment with Lori Calabrese, MD

 During the infusion, you’ll know who you are, where you are, and what is going on, but you should expect to “feel weird.”
 (Almost everyone reports this.
 No worries.)
 For most people, that means that within several minutes, your body will start to feel heavy and relaxed, maybe with a little tingling in your fingers — that’s just numbness — and you’ll start to feel floaty or day-dreamy.
 Some people say it feels “dissociative” or “out of body,” like they’re gently floating and looking down on themselves, aware of themselves.
 Still, most people say they can’t remember when they last felt this relaxed.

-During the infusion, sometimes colors seem brighter, sounds seem more intense, and your thoughts wander.
+During the infusion, sometimes colors seem brighter, sounds seem more intense, your vision may be blurry if you open your eyes, and your thoughts will really wander.
 These are direct effects of ketamine that we’ve found are important for ketamine’s ultimate effectiveness.
 In fact, research has shown that having dissociative symptoms is associated with having a good response and with ketamine working.
 Each infusion you have will give you a different personal experience (even if your dose or infusion time is the same), and all kinds of hopes, plans, and thoughts can surface quietly — or very vividly.
 Let them just float by.
 (I love to say, “just watch the movie.”)
 Most of our patients tolerate their treatment beautifully, and many people find the treatment pleasant and relaxing.
+Sometimes it’s not–and we’ll help you with that, too.
 Once the infusion is complete, it will take about 10 minutes for ketamine to clear and most patients leave our office after another 10 minutes.
 There are no delayed “flashbacks.”

 Are there side effects that I could experience during or after my treatment?